Diff-Shadow: Global-guided Diffusion Model for Shadow Removal: Experiments

-\textbf{Quantitative Evaluation.} Table~\ref{table:1} shows the quantitative results on the test sets over ISTD~\cite{wang2018stacked}, SRD~\cite{qu2017deshadownet}, and ISTD+~\cite{le2019shadow}, respectively.
+\textbf{Quantitative Evaluation.} Table~\ref{table:1} shows the quantitative results on the test sets over ISTD, SRD, and ISTD+, respectively.
 The superiority of the proposed method over competing approaches is evident across all three datasets, as it consistently achieves superior performance.
-Thanks to the powerful modeling capabilities of the diffusion model for images, the proposed method improves the PSNR of the SRD~\cite{qu2017deshadownet} dataset from 32.90dB (ShadowFormer) to 34.93dB (Ours) when compared with the most recent transformer-based method ShadowFormer.
+Thanks to the powerful modeling capabilities of the diffusion model for images, the proposed method improves the PSNR of the SRD from 32.90 dB to 34.93 dB when compared with the transformer-based method ShadowFormer.
 Furthermore, compared to ShadowDiffusion which is also a diffusion-based method, our parallel network architecture interacts the local and global information more effectively.
-The novel Global-guided Sampling Strategy (GSS) further enhances the accuracy of shadow-free image restoration, which results in an improvement in PSNR from 32.33dB (ShadowDiffusion) to 33.69dB (Ours) on the ISTD~\cite{wang2018stacked} dataset.
-In summary, our Diff-Shadow provides better shadow removal performance than any of the recently proposed models, achieving new state-of-the-art results on three widely-used benchmarks.
+The novel Global-guided Sampling Strategy (GSS) further enhances the accuracy of shadow-free image restoration, which results in an improvement in PSNR from 32.33 dB to 33.69 dB on the ISTD.
+In summary, our Diff-Shadow achieves new state-of-the-art results on three widely-used benchmarks.

-\textbf{Qualitative Evaluation.} We present the qualitative comparison in Fig.~\ref{fig:comp} and the supplementary file.
-The proposed Diff-Shadow stands out among previous methods for its remarkable ability to remove shadows, while preserving the surrounding image textures and luminance, even in areas of high contrast that pose challenges for shadow removal.
-For example, in the third example of Fig.~\ref{fig:comp}, there is a distinct color disparity between the ground and the shadow.
-Previous methods struggled to successfully remove the fragmented shadows of tree branches at this location, resulting in uneven color distribution or incomplete removal results.
-The result of our method is the most similar to the ground truth and surpasses the second-best approach by nearly \textbf{7dB}.
-This further demonstrates the superiority of the proposed method in perceiving the shadow and non-shadow illumination consistency.
+\textbf{Qualitative Evaluation.} We present the qualitative comparison in Fig.~\ref{fig:comp} and the supplementary.
+Diff-Shadow stands out among previous methods for its ability to remove shadows, while preserving the surrounding image textures and luminance, even in areas of high contrast that pose challenges for shadow removal, ~\emph{e.g.}, in the third example of Fig.~\ref{fig:comp}, there is a distinct color disparity between the ground and the shadow.
+Previous methods struggled to remove the fragmented shadows of branches at this location, resulting in uneven color distribution or incomplete removal results.
+The result of our method is the most similar to the ground truth.